-Law of Redemption: At sunrise on each day of Sukkos, the kohanim, accompanied by throngs of people, go forth from the Beis Hamikdash to draw water from the Shiloach Spring using a golden container that holds three lugim (approximately half a liter).
+At sunrise on each day of Sukkos, the Kohanim, accompanied by throngs of people, go forth from the Beis Hamikdash to draw water from the Shiloach Spring using a golden container that holds three lugim (approximately one liter).
 After the drawing, the procession returns to Sha'ar Hamayim (the Water Gate) of the Beis Hamikdash.
 They sound the shofar in the sequence of teki'ah-teruah-teki'ah.
 The water is then poured as nissuch hamayim (a water libation) on the mizbei'ach.